GlobalWebIndex/weak-css/README.md

 Weak CSS is methodology and naming convention for HTML and CSS classes which prioritize weak [specificity](http://cssspecificity.com/) over complex selectors so styles won't fight you.
-To some degree it's based on [BEM](http://getbem.com/) philosophy even though one might see similarities with [OOCSS](http://oocss.org/) as well.
+To some degree it's based on [BEM](http://getbem.com/) philosophy even though one might see similarities with [OOCSS](http://oocss.org/) (namely state as secondary class) as well.

-Weak CSS prefers BEM's determinism and OOCSS's modularity but takes both on different level.
+Weak CSS prefers BEM's determinism but takes it on different level by being even more strict.
 In Weak CSS we're not talking about *Block, Element and Modifier* but rather about **Namespaced Module, Element Path and its State**.
 It's designed to be used with **CSS pre-processors** like [SASS](http://sass-lang.com/) and prefers **declarative views** layer